 Payment for Trench Plugs shall be by the Each included in the price for Item No. [ ] Trench Plugs in the Bid Form for the full supply and installation of each trench plug.

-Payment for CCTV inspection shall be according to Section 3502935 – Gravity Sewer CCTV Inspection Requirements.
+Payment for CCTV inspection shall be according to Section 02959 – CCTV Inspection Requirements.

 Basis of Payment